1918 Shantou earthquake

 The 1918 Shantou earthquake occurred in Shantou, Guangdong, Republic of China.
 Serious damage and high casualty numbers were reported in Guangdong and the surrounding provinces.
-It also caused some damage in what was then British Hong Kong.
+It also caused some damage in British Hong Kong.

 Earthquake

-The event was a large intraplate earthquake occurring within the Eurasian Plate, at the margin of the South China Sea.
+The event was a large intraplate earthquake occurring within the Eurasian plate, at the margin of the South China Sea.
 It displayed a strike-slip focal mechanism.
 This location hosts a rift zone, and was previously the site of subduction and collision during the Mesozoic.
 During the Cenozoic, extensional tectonics occurred.
 At least 14 earthquakes greater than magnitude 6.0 have been recorded historically.
 Offshore is the Littoral Fault Zone, a NE–ENE trending fault zone which runs parallel to the coast.
 Another fault, the Huanggangshui Fault, intersects the Littoral Fault Zone in a NE direction.
 In 1600, another magnitude 7.0 earthquake occurred in the same location as the 1918 event.

 Damage

 The earthquake occurred on February 13, 1918, at 14:07 in the afternoon.
 The epicenter location is believed to be centered off Nan'ao Island or about 300 km northeast of the territory of Hong Kong, where the quake caused only minor damage and cracks to buildings in the territory.
 Nearer to the epicenter area, the earthquake had a maximum Modified Mercalli intensity of X (Extreme).

 The eight provinces that were affected by the earthquake were Fujian, Guangdong, Hunan, Jiangxi, Zhejiang, Jiangsu, Anhui, and Hubei.
 Shaking was strong enough to cause damage to be felt over a 500,000 km2 area, covering 130 counties.
 In Zhao'an, Fujian Province alone, more than 3,000 homes collapsed, trapping or killing many residents.
 The Chao'an District of Chaozhou City in Guangdong Province saw 20% of all residential buildings completely destroyed and another 40% partially collapsed.
 In the prefectural-level city of Jieyang, almost all of the homes in the area were damaged, with at least half of them completely destroyed.
 Many pagodas, homes and temples in Suzhou, Guangzhou and Nanjing partially collapsed or were damaged due to the earthquake.
 The death toll from the disasters was at least a thousand, with many more wounded.
 The casualties included foreign traders and diplomats.